patatetom/lvm-on-readonly-block-device/README.md

-# lvm-on-readonly-block-device
-LVM on readonly block device
+# LVM on readonly block device